 As with all services, it’s worth asking around (almost half of our business comes from recommendations).
 Doing some online research and reading reviews in order to draw up a short list is also a good idea.
 Some of the things you could consider are:

-1. Help getting started When you’re just starting out, finding your first contract will be a priority, and it’s understandable that you wouldn’t want to pay out for an accountant before you know you’ll be working.
+When you’re just starting out, finding your first contract will be a priority, and it’s understandable that you wouldn’t want to pay out for an accountant before you know you’ll be working.
 At Intouch we recognise this and will be happy to advise you in advance of getting your first contract prior to signing up with us.
 Getting in touch with the accountants on your shortlist at an early stage means that you can ask all those questions you have about getting set up, and it’s also a useful way of identifying the right accountant for you.

-2. Choosing a specialist A specialist contractor accountant will understand how you work in practice and they’ll be best placed to give advice.
+A specialist contractor accountant will understand how you work in practice and they’ll be best placed to give advice.
 You’ll need someone up to date with the latest industry thinking on legislation such as IR35 (more on this later), and who will make sure that you are fully compliant with HMRC returns and deadlines.
 So demonstrable experience in dealing with contractors and freelancers is a must.
 If you’re not yet Limited, we would set up a company for you and register it with HMRC.
 If you’re already Limited, we can swap you over to our books quickly and easily.
 We would also deal with financial issues and paperwork on your behalf…leaving you with more time to focus on winning work and doing what makes you a success.

-3. Check who you’ll be dealing with It’s brilliantly simple these days to manage your accounts online and you can happily deal with accountants purely by phone and email.
+It’s brilliantly simple these days to manage your accounts online and you can happily deal with accountants purely by phone and email.
 But many online accounting software providers are just that – only online.
 It’s really just the software you’re paying for.
 Others add on a phone or email help desk manned by client managers who field queries for accountants.
 This can be frustrating; when you have a question about your finances, you want an answer straight away.
 When you join Intouch, you get access to one of our Personal Accountants and their direct line, so you can speak as often as needed.

-4. Fees – do they add up?
 Most contractor accountant companies charge a monthly fee to cover their services so that you don’t get hit with big bills at busier times of the year, such as when your tax return is due.
 At first glance, some appear to be much cheaper than others but, as with many things in life, what you see is not always what you get.
 If you’re looking for more than just the basics and want an accountant on hand for advice and to take a pro-active approach to your accounts, a personal service from a dedicated accountant is a must, and perhaps worth a slightly higher monthly fee.
 Look at the detail too – what’s included in that monthly fee, is it really ‘all inclusive’ or are there added extras?

 - What are the set-up costs?
 Are there any joining fees and do they charge a license fee to use the software?